pombredanne/eris-contracts.js/README.md

-# Dapp - the dapp library.
+# eris-contracts - the javascript contracts library.

 **NOTE: This library is used to call contracts from javascript.
 This is a work in progress and is not intended for public use.
+It is only up so that we may closed-beta test using public npm packages.**

-ETA july 2015**
+**ETA july 2015**

 ## Creating and running contracts.